How to Develop an Event Budget for Your Meeting or Event

 Recommended Read: Looking for new ways to drive recurring revenue from event sponsors?

 Download the free Sponsorship Strategy Guide to get detailed advice on designing an event sponsorship packages that will be competitive in today’s market 💰.

 According to a Professional Convention Management Association (PCMA) survey, 36% of all expenses are for food and beverages (F&B) alone.
 The chart below shows an overview of the most common expenses for meetings and events.

-Your meeting and event is about the attendee experience and as such, you have to ensure where you want to spend your money and what adds value for your target audience.
+Your meetings and events are about the attendee experience and as such, you have to ensure where you want to spend your money and what adds value for your target audience.
 Attendees don’t care if you pay $140 for a gallon of coffee or $25 per person for a continental breakfast, they do however care about a great experience and F&B is a large component of attendee satisfaction.
-PCMA suggests spending 55% of your budget on F&B, AV and speaker/entertainment as these items have a direct impact on the overall attendee experience.
+PCMA suggests spending 55% of your budget on F&B, AV, and speaker/entertainment as these items have a direct impact on the overall attendee experience.

 Fixed and Variable Costs

 Thinking back to our break-even calculation earlier, you also need to differentiate between fixed and variable expenses or costs.